 |Shovel Knight: Treasure Trove|

 The 51st track on the Shovel of Hope soundtrack is this strangely different-sounding tune.
-This was also released with the original distribution of the .NSF files for this game's music as "Mystery".
-The file name suggests that the Troupple King was meant to do more, possibly for after the game's completion.
+This theme was also released under the name "Mystery" with the original distribution of the .NSF files for this game's soundtrack.
 This track can be played over the Troupple King's dance in-game by using the code TR&FDNC.
 This song would later see the light of day as a part of Shovel Knight Showdown, as a possible music track on the Troupple Pond stage, over 5 years after it was added to the game.

 Early Shield Knight